plone/guillotina/docs/source/about.rst

 Allows us to better express content relations, and this is where guillotina shines, because it offers an automatic REST API over them.

-For exeample you can do a PATCH request over /user@account/preferences, to update, them or you can POST an item over the /user@account/todos with the necessry payload to create new todo posts lists, or you can just do a DELETE request to /user@account/todos/todos_list1/todo_item3 to remove a todo list item.
+For example you can do a PATCH request over /user@account/preferences, to update, them or you can POST an item over the /user@account/todos with the necessry payload to create new todo posts lists, or you can just do a DELETE request to /user@account/todos/todos_list1/todo_item3 to remove a todo list item.

 That's the main foundation of guillotina, and also one of the most powerful concepts, the permission system, is based on this.
-As an example, at /user@account path, only the user is allowed to access it..
+As an example, at /user@account path, only the user is allowed to access it.
 All child objects inherit this permission, anyone else than the owner could access them, but if at some point, we add new readers to an item (a todo list) will give access to other users.